Tennis Coaching Staff

 Campbell brings a wealth of experience to the program as he has been teaching tennis for more than 20 years.
 Certified by the USPTA as a tennis professional in 1988, he served as the Head Tennis Professional at the South Bend Racquet Club and Director of Tennis/Owner of the Lakeland Athletic Club.
 During his time there, Campbell coached several sectional and nationally ranked players, as well as Division I and professional athletes.

 He currently serves as the Director of Tennis at Morris Park Country Club in South Bend and continues to teach in his spare time.

 A 1988 graduate of Central Methodist College, Campbell was a number one singles player for the Eagles.
 He served as a captain for his college team and was named team MVP.

 “Great opportunities are available for the student-athletes here at Saint Mary’s," commented Campbell.
 "We have the ability here to be one of the top teams and compete on a national level in the near future.”

-Midori joins the coaching staff with a wealth of playing and coaching experience.
+Midori joined the coaching staff with a wealth of playing and coaching experience.
 A native of Japan, she played at Kobe College Senior High School and Kobe College.
 In high school, she competed in the under 16 and under 18 National Junior Championships and was in the top eight singles players in the Western region of Japan while competing in the under 16 age group.